pwman3/pwman3/docs/source/install.rst

 Database versions
 -----------------

-The current version of Pwman3 is tested with Postgresql-9.3, MySQL-5.5 and SQLite3.
+The current version of Pwman3 is tested with Postgresql-9.3, MySQL-5.5, MongoDB 2.6.X and SQLite3.

 The required python drivers are:

  * pymysql  version 0.6.6
  * psycopg2 version 2.6
+ * pymongo version 2.8